-- identify, locate and map, using geographic tools, the various lands and colonies in what is now Canada, circa 1850 - identify, using geographic tools, the diverse peoples that lived in these lands and colonies, circa 1850 - describe employment opportunities available to various classes, diverse peoples and genders in urban and rural geographic areas - identify and describe religious, health and educational - organizations which were available to various classes, genders, and diverse peoples in urban and rural geographical areas - compare and contrast the importance of recreational and creative arts in rural and urban areas
+- identify, locate and map, using geographic tools, the various lands and colonies in what is now Canada, circa 1850 - identify, using geographic tools, the diverse peoples that lived in these lands and colonies, circa 1850 - describe employment opportunities available to various classes, diverse peoples, and genders in urban and rural geographic areas - identify and describe religious, health, and educational organizations which were available to various classes, genders, and diverse peoples in urban and rural areas - compare the importance of recreation and creative arts in rural and urban areas

-• assume the role of a person living in British North America and briefly describe some of his or her lifestyle conditions and feelings about them.
+• assume the role of a person living in British North America in the mid-1800s, and briefly describe some of his or her living conditions and feelings about them.

-Living in British North America.
+I am What My Life is Like

-I am a What My Life Is Like
+married woman in the ountryside

-married woman in the countryside
+married Maliseet woman in a 1ral area

-married Maliseet woman in a rural area
+n employed man in a city

-an employed man in a city
+12-year-old boy in the city

-a 12-year old in the city
+teenage girl in a farming mily

-a teenage girl in a farming family
+son of a British merchant

 • examine a letter or diary entry of an individual who lived in British North America during the mid-1800s.
 Summarize what the letter or diary entry reveals about gender roles, religious values, and economic opportunities.
-(For a discussion of the use of primary documents in the classroom, refer to Appendix E).
+(For a discussion of the use of primary documents in the classroom, refer to Appendix E.)

-• use the following organizer to guide their analysis of a letter and/or diary entries for their historical value.
-(For a discussion around the use of primary sources in the classroom, refer to Appendix E).
+• use the following organizer to guide their analysing of letters and/or diary entries for historical value.
+(For a discussion around the use of primary sources in the classroom, refer to Appendix E.)